jungjung261/Spark-Streaming-basic-for-Bigdata/README.md

 # Spark-Streaming-basic-for-Bigdata

-- That project used to demo how to Streaming work in Spark environment.
+- These project used to demo how to Streaming work in Spark environment.
 - Using: Python API.
 - Run project: Jupyter Notebook (Anaconda)